Creating opportunities for success

 INFORMATION FOR STUDENTS

-- Award for Excellence (open to Ramsay High School students only, awards made to one male and one female senior, next deadline 2014)
+- Award for Excellence (open to Ramsay High School students only, awards made to one male and one female senior, requires 3.0GPA and 21 ACT, along with community involvement and demonstrated leadership skills)

-- Community Foundation Scholarship (open to students at high schools in the Birmingham School System, next deadline 2014)
+- Community Foundation Scholarship (open to students at high schools in the Birmingham School System with a 3.0 GPA and 21 ACT score)

-- Colonel James M. Sims Memorial Scholarship (open to members of the Marine Corps Reserve, 4th Marine Division, Antiterrorism Battalion, next deadline 2014)
+- Colonel James M. Sims Memorial Scholarship (open to members of the Marine Corps Reserve, 4th Marine Division, Antiterrorism Battalion)

 If you are interested in setting up a Scholarship Fund with a minimum gift of $50,000, contact Erin Stephenson.